Skip to content

 timedatectl set-ntp true

-Check the certificate validity period
+Check certificate validity period

 openssl x509 -in /etc/kubernetes/ssl/kube-apiserver.pem -noout -dates